auth0/docs/articles/api-auth/intro.md

 ### Calling APIs from a Service (machine-to-machine)

-We implemented the OAuth 2.0 Client Credentials grant which allows clients to authenticate as themselves (i.e. not on behalf of any user), in order to programatically and securely obtain access to an API.
+We implemented the OAuth 2.0 Client Credentials grant which allows clients to authenticate as themselves (that is, not on behalf of any user), in order to programatically and securely obtain access to an API.

 ::: note
   For more information on the Client Credentials grant, refer to <a href="/api-auth/grant/client-credentials">Calling APIs from a Service</a>.